jacobbridges/100-Days-Of-AI/README.md

-# 100 Days of Learning LangChain
+# 100 Days of Learning AI

-This repo is a personal challenge to myself to learn a little about LangChain every day, and to document my work.
-I pledge to:
+This repo is a personal challenge to myself to learn more about AI and document my findings in 100 bite-sized "lessons".
+By the end I hope to:

-- Keep this file (`/README.md`) updated with a link to each new day's learnings.
+- Learn more about LLMs, prompt engineering, task agents, etc.
 - Document my learnings each day with just enough context to jog my memory in the future, and just enough links for someone else to follow along.
 - Get better.
 At writing.
 With words.